mdekauwe/mdekauwe.github.io/research.md

 subtitle:
 ---

 Our research focuses on understanding how plants respond to global environmental change: increasing CO<sub>2</sub>, temperature, and changing water availability.
-We integrate a range of observation streams (*e.g.*, manipulation experiments, eddy covariance, and satellite data) with vegetation models to improve our capacity to predict future ecosystem change.
+We integrate a range of observation streams (*e.g.*, manipulation experiments, eddy covariance, and satellite data) with vegetation models to improve our understanding and capacity to predict future ecosystem change.

 We tackle a diverse range of questions that connect terrestrial ecosystems with climate, including: